top of page

 No history of inflammatory bowel disease

-No family history of colorectal cancer
+No family history of colorectal cancer or advanced polyps

-FIT (fecal immunochemical test for blood or
+FIT (fecal immunochemical test for blood) or

 Flexible sigmoidoscopy every 5-10 years

-African Americans
+(i) African Americans

-Ashkenazi Jews
+(ii) Ashkenazi Jews

 Adenoma/sessile serrated polyp (see below)